 - Drag the Copied properties box from the middle column to the property pane layout on the right.

-The name of the copied group and the content of the group is shown in the middle column until you copy another group or close Property pane editor.
+The names and the content of the copied groups are shown in the middle column until you copy another group or close the Property pane editor.

 If you copy nested groups, all the nested groups inside the main group are copied, too.Note: